misterlister/Fantactics/README.md

 Each unit has:

-- An HP stat which represents the amount of damage this unit can take before dying
+- An **HP** stat which represents the amount of damage this unit can take before dying
-- An attack stat which represents how much damage this unit deals when attacking
+- An **Attack** stat which represents how much damage this unit deals when attacking
-- A damage type, representing the type of damage this unit's weapon deals
+- A **Damage Type**, representing the type of damage this unit's weapon deals
-- An armour type, which effects how much damage this unit takes from different damage types
+- An **Armour Type**, which effects how much damage this unit takes from different damage types
-- A movement range, which defines how many spaces this unit can move in a turn
+- A **Movement Range**, which defines how many spaces this unit can move in a turn
-- A movement type, which effects how the unit can move over different types of terrain
+- A **Movement Type**, which effects how the unit can move over different types of terrain
-- A passive ability which grants that unit some special bonus
+- A **Passive Ability** which grants that unit some special bonus
-- An active ability which that unit can use to benefit its player
+- An **Active Ability** which that unit can use to benefit its player

 ### Peasant

+The weakest of a player's units, *Peasants* have below average capabilities in all areas.

+- **Damage Type:** Bludgeoning
+- **Armour Type:** Padded
+- **Passive Ability:** *Promotion* - If a *Peasant* reaches the far side of the board, they can promote to any other type of unit (Other than *General* or *Archmage*)
+- **Active Ability:** *Surge of Bravery - Once per game, each *Peasant* can increase their stats for the duration of a single turn.

 ### Soldier